aaronisaya/WHSTechNotes/journal.md

 The test I took was MAP, and I feel good about my performance.
 One thing I did well was answer questions quickly, but I struggled with nothing.I think test prep wouldn't help me because I already did so good on it.

+# Febuary 2, 2026

+Good hygiene shows respect for others and keeps the shared environment comfortable so everyone can focus.
+Loud noises and strong smells break people's concentration and make the workspace feel stressful rather than productive.
+Being professional means using a quiet voice, respecting personal space, and staying aware of how your actions affect those around you.
+Controlling your reactions and volume is a vital skill because it builds trust and shows you can handle workplace challenges calmly.
+I can work on my awareness of surroundings by checking that my volume and behavior aren't disrupting the people trying to work near me.